-Would you like to work for a company that is active in the tech community?
-Send your resume to firstname.lastname@example.org for review.
+Would you like to join IMH in our efforts to the local community?
+Please submit your resume to firstname.lastname@example.org for review.

-Would you like to work for an employer who has a strong community presence?
+Want to learn more?
 Send your resume to email@example.com for review.

 We recently had team members attend WordCamp Baltimore.
 You can check out their experience below.